OpenCyphal/nunavut/src/templates.rst

 ################################################

 For now we have only a jinja generator for code generation.
 As such this guide will only discuss using pydsdlgen with jinja templates.
-There are not immediate plans to support any other template syntax.
+There are no immediate plans to support any other template syntax.

 *************************************************